 Do I need to take safeguarding training and child protection training?

-You need to know the basics of both child protection and safeguarding training if you work with or around children and/or vulnerable adults in the United Kingdom.
-Most verifiable safeguarding courses such as our bestselling Introduction to Adult/Child Protection give an overview of both topics.
+You need to know the basics of both child protection and safeguarding training if you work with or around children in the United Kingdom.
+Most verifiable safeguarding courses such as our bestselling Safeguarding Children give an overview of both topics.

 Want to learn more about child protection and safeguarding training?